Fly-in: History

-The first aviation meet located in the United Kingdom was held at Doncaster between 15–23 October 1909.
+The first aviation meet located in the United Kingdom was held at Doncaster between 15 and 23 October 1909.
 It preceded the second UK event held at Blackpool by only three days.
 Both events competed for the honour of being the first of their type in the country and as a result neither drew the expected public interest.
 The Doncaster event attracted a dozen aircraft and pilots, but bad weather prevented much of the planned flying and many of the trophies were not awarded.
 The event lost a considerable amount of money.

 The first major competitive aviation meet held in the United States was the Los Angeles Aviation Meet, held 10–20 January 1910 at Dominguez Field.
 Again this was a competition-style meet with almost all the aircraft from France.
 Louis Paulhan set a height record of just under one mile (1.6 km) and also took the prize for endurance with a flight of 1:49:40 that covered 61 mi.

 The first African aviation meet was the Grande Semaine d'Aviation d'Egypt held at Heliopolis, east of Cairo, 6–13 February 1910.
 The event took advantage of the good winter weather found in that country and attracted fliers from all over Europe.
 The event was organized by the Aero Club of Egypt assisted by the Aero Club de France and was sponsored by Prince Pasha, uncle of the Khedive of Egypt.
 Pilots flew from an aerodrome that was staked out in the desert that had a landing and take-off surface that was 5 km by 3 km wide.
 Competitions were flown between the twelve pilots participating and 173,000 Francs in prize money was disbursed.
-One participant was "Baroness" Raymonde de Laroche, the first woman in the world to earn a pilot's licence, who won a 10,000 Franc prize for her flight of 10 km.
+One participant was "Baroness" Raymonde de Laroche, the first woman in the world to earn a pilot's license, who won a 10,000 Franc prize for her flight of 10 km.

-The People's Republic of China has been a difficult environment for general aviation, having had severe limits placed on it in the communist era, but by 2011 the government agreed to lift restrictions and to promote the use of business and personal aviation.
-China's first fly-in was to be held 20–24 September 2011 in Beijing as part of a five-day conference on general aviation, but the fly-in was "postponed indefinitely" due to a Beijing Police Department helicopter crash that raised safety concerns.
+The People's Republic of China had been a difficult environment for general aviation, having had severe limits placed on it in the communist era, but by 2011 the government agreed to lift restrictions and to promote the use of business and personal aviation.
+China's first fly-in was to be held from 20th–24th September 2011 in Beijing as part of a five-day conference on general aviation, but the fly-in was "postponed indefinitely" due to a Beijing Police Department helicopter crash that raised safety concerns.